RitikaVerma7/Chatbot-RAG_with_Evaluation/README.md

 ## Conclusion

 This project demonstrates the development and evaluation of a RAG-powered chatbot designed to handle auto insurance queries.
-By leveraging advanced AI technologies and a carefully constructed dataset, we aimed to create a robust and reliable system.
 Here are the key takeaways from our work:

 1. **Dataset Construction**: Combining AI-generated content with manual searches ensured both breadth and depth, covering a wide range of real-world scenarios.
 2. **Technical Stack and Improvements**: Iteratively refined the tech stack, including the use of OpenAI embeddings, FAISS vector database, and LangChain, to optimize the chatbot's performance.